This policy is currently going through formal consultation. Click here to go to comment.

 1. Full account will be given in making planning decisions to the importance of any affected habitats and features, taking account of the hierarchy of protected sites:

 i.
-Internationally important sites including existing, candidate or proposed Special Protection Areas, Special Areas of Conservation and the North Devon Biosphere Reserve.
+Internationally important sites including existing, candidate or proposed Special Protection Areas, Special Areas of Conservation.

 ii.
 Nationally important sites including Sites of Special Scientific Interest, National Nature Reserves, Ancient Woodlands and Marine Conservation Zones.